 Which digital camera is best for low-light shooting?

-High-end interchangeable lens cameras like the Sony A7S II, Nikon D7200 and Canon 5D Mark III, paired with a fast, high-aperture lens, are all superb at getting sharp, clean and blur-free images in challenging low-light situations.
+High-end interchangeable lens cameras like the new Lumix GX9, Sony A7S II, Nikon D7200 and Canon 5D Mark III, paired with a fast, high-aperture lens, are all superb at getting sharp, clean and blur-free images in challenging low-light situations.
 With large sensors, effective noise reduction software and the ability to be equipped with suitable lenses, they’ll allow you to produce fantastic results, even shooting handheld without a flash.

 They’re expensive, however – even more so once you factor in the cost of a suitable lens or two.
 Thankfully, digital cameras have come on in leaps and bounds with features like noise reduction and image stabilisation in recent years, and with knowledge of their limitations, judicious use of available light sources and a steady hand, it’s possible to achieve good, usable results with all but the very cheapest models.